navapbc/platform-test-nextjs/docs/e2e/e2e-checks.md

 - Snapshots will be output locally or in the artifacts of the CI job
 - HTML reports are output to the `playwright-report` folder
 - Parallelism limited on CI to ensure stable execution
+- Accessibility testing can be performed using the `@axe-core/playwright` package (https://playwright.dev/docs/accessibility-testing)

 ## Running Locally